DistrictDataLabs/yellowbrick/docs/api/contrib/wrapper.rst

 - `cuML <https://github.com/rapidsai/cuml>`_: it is likely that clustering, classification, and regression cuML estimators will work with Yellowbrick visualizers.
 However, the cuDF datasets have not been tested with Yellowbrick.
 - `Spark MLlib <https://spark.apache.org/docs/latest/ml-guide.html>`_: The Spark DataFrame API and estimators should work with Yellowbrick visualizers in a local notebook context after collection.

 .. note:: If you have used a Python machine learning library not listed here with Yellowbrick, please let us know - we'd love to add it to the list!
-Also if you're using a library that is not wholley compatible, please open an issue so that we can explore how to integrate it with the ``yellowbrick.contrib`` module!
+Also if you're using a library that is not wholly compatible, please open an issue so that we can explore how to integrate it with the ``yellowbrick.contrib`` module!

 API Reference
 -------------